akaunting/docker/README.md

 # Download Akaunting using git and install composer and npm and run Akaunting using FPM on Alpine and using Nginx as internal proxy
 AKAUNTING_SETUP=true docker-compose -f fpm-alpine-nginx-docker-compose.yml -f fpm-alpine-nginx-composer-docker-compose.yml up --build

+# Download Akaunting using git and install composer and npm and run Akaunting using FPM on Alpine and using Nginx as internal proxy and supervisor to manage the queues
+AKAUNTING_SETUP=true docker-compose -f fpm-alpine-nginx-docker-compose.yml -f fpm-alpine-nginx-composer-supervisor-docker-compose.yml up --build
 ```

 ## License